 What is Rapid Application Development

-Rapid application development (RAD) model was formalized by James Martin in 1991 as an alternative to the rigid waterfall processes.
+James Martin defined what is rapid application development in 1991 as an alternative to the rigid waterfall processes.
 The classic waterfall approach works perfectly in construction and many other industries where scope changes are rare and expensive.
 If you started building a bridge, it is unlikely that you would swap it for a ferry halfway through the process.

 Software development is much more flexible.
 There are more variations of how the same business challenge can be resolved, and at the same time changes are cheaper.
 As a result, super-detailed design and planning often lose out to the trial and error approach.
 Moreover, users tend to provide better feedback only when they see something working.